 “Friends and chat are just the beginning.
 This update was built using a new UI framework and includes some important architectural improvements under the hood, all of which allow us to make more frequent updates to our web-based Steam components.
 There are many improvements to the overall Steam experience that we plan to tackle, and your feedback helps us to prioritize what’s next.”

 The interface, as you’ll notice in the screenshot above, bears resemblance to Discord, the leading app for online gaming communication.
-It remains to be seen if Discord users will move over to Steam’s new and improved chat client, but at least gamers now have an option that doesn’t require them to have both Steam and Discord running at the same time.
+It remains to be seen if Discord users will move over to Steam’s new and improved chat client, but at least gamers now have an option that doesn’t require them to have both Steam and

 Steam’s new chat app is available via the client app and on browsers.